 Now coming to the most important part of any travel – Shopping!
 If you are wondering what Czech Souvenirs to pick up or what to shop in Prague, then we have it covered for you.

-- Wenceslas Square-is the famous Shopping street in Prague and is often called the shoppers paradise.
+This famous Shopping street in Prague is often called the shoppers paradise.

 Tips for first time travelers to Prague

 What not to do in Prague/ What not to buy from Prague